 Another important factor to consider is how user-friendly the register is.
 Your register should be easy to use, with an interface that is easy to navigate during business rushes.

 When you shop online, it is tempting to purchase the cheapest cash register available.
-But these cheap cash registers are typically older electronic models that are no longer manufactured.
+However, these cheap cash registers are typically older electronic models that are no longer manufactured.
 You’ll need to rely on your ability to interpret a written user’s manual with no in-person assistance or active customer service.
 For some people, this setup won’t be a problem.
 But then you’ll also have to train your staff to use the register (and trust that they are ringing in sales correctly).

 Most businesses nowadays need a user-friendly system that comes with configuration assistance.
 A touch-screen POS-driven cash register is familiar to younger workers who are comfortable operating smartphones.